 You are here

-Total government expenditures are the sum of state and local expenditures including federal grants and federal expenditures less grants.
+Total government expenditure is the sum of state and local expenditure including federal transfers and federal expenditures, less transfers.

 Government transportation revenues consist of money collected by governments from transportation user charges and taxes to finance transportation programs.
 The following types of receipts are excluded: 1) revenues collected from users of the transportation system that are directed to the general fund and used for nontransportation purposes, 2) nontransportation general fund revenues that are used to finance transportation programs and 3) proceeds from borrowing.

 Data deflated using separate price indexes for federal transportation (NIPA Table 3.15.4 Line 19) and state & local transportation (NIPA Table 3.15.4 Line 31).

 All chained-dollar measures are calculated based on the Fisher Ideal quantity index formula.